sfirke/janitor/cran-comments.md

 0 errors | 0 warnings | 0 notes

 ### Downstream dependencies
-This bugfix release fixes one specific bug introduced 11 days ago; it does not affect downstream dependencies.
+This bugfix release fixes one specific bug recently introduced ago; it does not affect downstream dependencies.
+If anything, this update would cause code reliant on the buggy function to work again.

 I checked 7 reverse dependencies from CRAN: ballr, bomrang, driftR, fivethirtyeight, moderndive, postal, questionr.
-I get some unrelated warnings and notes but nothing having to do with the janitor package or this update.
+I get some unrelated notes but nothing having to do with this update.